mpottebaum/rscy-g/README.md

 .read ./db/rscy-gs.sql
 ```

-run it again and you got yourself a fresh new db, ya dig?
+that `rscy-gs.sql` file's gonna drop the current db so ya best tread carefully, ya dig?

+## THE DOPNESS, bb
-## set up the dopness dev env, bb
+**set up that dev env, yo**
 get in `/the-dopness` dir

 add deez variables to a `.env` file in that dir, yo: